nixworks/public/news/2007/08/5/index.md

 ##### U.S. President
 ### [ The President of the United States George W. Bush meets with the President of Afghanistan Hamid Karzai at Camp David to discuss the security of Afghanistan. ](/news/2007/08/5/the-president-of-the-united-states-george-w-bush-meets-with-the-president-of-afghanistan-hamid-karzai-at-camp-david-to-discuss-the-securit.md)
-_Context: U.S. President, Afghanistan President, Afghanistan, George W. Bush, Hamid Karzai, Camp David_
+_Context: Camp David, George W. Bush, Afghanistan, Afghanistan President, U.S. President, Hamid Karzai_

 ##### Lebanon
 ### [ Lebanon holds two by-elections to replace two members of the Parliament of Lebanon, Pierre Amine Gemayel and Walid Eido, killed in violent incidents claimed to be murder.
 Camille Khoury and Mohamad Amin Itani are declared as the winners of the elections although rival candidate Amin Gemayel has lodged a complaint about Khoury's victory. ](/news/2007/08/5/lebanon-holds-two-by-elections-to-replace-two-members-of-the-parliament-of-lebanon-pierre-amine-gemayel-and-walid-eido-killed-in-violent.md)